VarunKohli18/swarm-net/README.md

 `read_memory.ipynb` and `library.py` are used for data collection.
 They require a physical IoT swarm setup to run.

 ## Data
 The compiled dataset is stored in `./data/swarm-sram-data.zip` and available on IEEE Dataport.
 Extract `swarm-1.pkl` and `swarm-2.pkl` from `swarm-sram-data.zip` into `./data` before running `./src/train.py`.
-Kindly refer to our preprint for more information on the dataset and its contents.
+Please refer to our preprint for more information on the dataset and its contents.

 ## Attestation